 - Business retention and expansion

 - Requests for information (RFI) and requests for proposals (RFP) responses

 - Building and site selection

 - Research and demographics analysis and report

 - Fast track permitting

 For more information about the Development Authority of Powder Springs contact Marsellas Williams.

 The DDA is an organization created by the Constitution of the State of Georgia to coordinate the development and improvement of the city’s downtown.
 Members are appointed by City Council and their mission is to preserve and add to the unique beauty and hometown charm of Powder Springs and create a destination of choice.

-The mission of the Keep Powder Springs Beautiful Committee is to maintain and enhance the cleanliness and beauty of our city, by means of community awareness and involvement
+The mission of the Keep Powder Springs Beautiful, Inc. is to enhance and maintain the overall cleanliness and beautification of our city, by means of community awareness, education, and involvement.

 Planning and Zoning Commission